DIGITAL MARKETING & SOCIAL MEDIA - 2020/1

 Module code: MANM299

 This module aims to introduce students to the core principles of digital marketing and social media.
 Information and communication technology is changing the way companies interact with consumers.
 Technological evolution continues apace and marketers are seeking to exploit it in new, creative ways.
-This module provides a comprehensive framework for understanding the contextual, strategic and operational issues involved in the application of technology to marketing.
+This module provides a comprehensive framework for understanding the contextual, strategic and operational issues involved in the application of digital transformation to marketing.

 The course will be of particular value to students planning careers in digital marketing and marketing consulting.
 The course is designed for students with some background in basic marketing concepts.